Calvin0211/Getting-and-Cleaning-Data-Week-4-Project/README.md

 A user defined tidy2 function is used to compute the mean of each of the variables with respect to each individual and what activity they are performing.

+The tidy data is uploaded as an excel file named tidydata